YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 Example:

 .. parsed-literal::
-   $ mupip extend REPTILES -blocks=100
+   $ mupip extend MAMMALS -blocks=100

-This command adds 100 GDE database blocks to the region REPTILES.
+This command adds 100 GDE database blocks to the region MAMMALS.

 ++++++++++++++++++
 EXTRACT
 ++++++++++++++++++

-Backups certain globals or to extract data from the database for use by another system.
-The MUPIP EXTRACT command copies globals from the current database to a sequential output file in one of three formats-GO, BINARY, or ZWR.
+Backs up certain globals or extracts data from the database for use by another system.
+The MUPIP EXTRACT command copies globals from the current database to a sequential output file in one of three formats - GO, BINARY, or ZWR.
 The format of the MUPIP EXTRACT command is:

 .. parsed-literal::
    EXTR[ACT]